claschumer/Movies/README.md

 Week 23 novembre: Search for the link between budget and success (gross and score).
 How does this link evolved through time ?

 ### Raphaël
 24/11/21: Discovering the data set, going through quick geographical analysis.
 Most of the films comes from USA.
 It may be interesting to do an analysis without USA movies.
+Look at https://www.the-numbers.com/ to compare the numbers of movies that come from USA from our data set and from external data sets.